ThomasDickey/esctest2/README.txt

 Test methods may be decorated with the following decorators, defined in escutil:

 @vtLevel(minimum)
-  The test will be run only in the --max-vt-level is at least "minimum".
+  The test will be run only when the --max-vt-level is at least "minimum".

 @intentionalDeviationFromSpec(terminal, reason)
   This is for documentation purposes only.
 The given terminal has some quirk but